ExpressVPN Browser Extension: HTML5 Geolocation Spoof Bypass - Client Physical Location Leak

 Bitspinner

-• Program ExpressVPN
+• Engagement ExpressVPN

-• Disclosed date about 1 year ago
+• Disclosed date over 1 year ago

 • Reward $1,250